Progress in euro zone talks on Greece, no deal yet

 The government forecast a 4.5 percent economic contraction in 2013, which will push public debt to a record 189.1 percent of gross domestic product.
 The primary budget surplus is forecast to be just 0.4 percent, well down on the 1.1 percent penciled in previously.

-Thomas Wieser, the coordinator of euro zone finance ministers, said Greece’s lenders were not discussing at present another debt write-off, or “haircut”.
-EU diplomats said other ways of stretching out official loans were on the table.
+Greece’s lenders are not discussing at present another debt write-off, or “haircut”, Thomas Wieser, the coordinator of euro zone finance ministers said, but EU diplomats say other ways of stretching out official loans are on the table.

 The options included lengthening the maturities and reducing the interest rate on existing loans, an interest payment holiday, letting Greece buy back its own debt at a discount with borrowed money and allowing it to issue more short-term T-bills.